The effect of single BER pulses

 end

-Let's run the model with interference switched off and on.
+Let's run the model with the interference turned off and on.

 EnableImpulse = 0;